-This displays which of the Switch's ports are currently configured as router ports.
-A router port configured by a user (using the console or Web-based management interfaces) is displayed as a static router port, designated by S. A router port that is dynamically configured by the Switch is designated by D.
+This displays the Switch's ports that are currently configured as router ports.
+A router port configured by a user (using the console or Web-based management interface) is displayed as a static router port, designated by S. A router port that is dynamically configured by the Switch is designated by D. To view this table, click Monitoring > Browse Router Port

-Figure 11-19.
+Figure 11- 20.
 Browse Router Port window